firozkhan18/Java-Evaluations/java-basic-exercises.md

 ...
 8 x 10 = 80

-Click me to see the solution

-8. Write a Java program to display the following pattern.
+### 8. Write a Java program to display the following pattern.
 Sample Pattern :